Sales and operations planning: Enablers and barriers

-In the literature are pinpointed, not just for the implementation, but also during the conducting of the process, several enablers and barriers.
-The main enablers are the following: the capacity to learn from previous mistakes, the ability to make changes, the discipline, the existence of an S&OP department, the top management support, the cross-functional integration, the performance evaluation, the information system, the training on S&OP, the commitment of participants, well assigned roles and responsibilities, impartiality in the conducting of the process.
-The main barriers indicated are: the presence of siloed culture, inadequate information technology, lack of participation or irregular attendance at meetings, difficulty to reach a joint decision during the meetings.
+There are several enablers and barriers that can aid or harm S&OP implementation.
+Key enablers include a capacity to learn from previous mistakes, an ability to make changes, discipline, a person/team accountable for the S&OP process, top management support, cross-functional integration, performance evaluation, supportive information systems, training on S&OP, commitment of participants, well-assigned roles and responsibilities, and impartiality in the conducting of the process.
+The main barriers include the presence of a siloed culture, inadequate information technology, and difficulty reaching agreed cross-department decisions.